Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Anchored Multiview Varieties

-This is called the \textit{Euclidean distance problem} and models the process of error correction and fitting noisy data to a mathematical model $\mathcal{X}$.
-The \textit{Euclidean distance degree} (EDD) is an estimate of how difficult it is to solve this problem by exact algebraic methods.
-In the case of a smooth variety, the EDD is the number of complex solutions to the critical equations of \eqref{eq:ED_problem} \cite{draisma2016euclidean}.
-For a variety in a product of projective spaces, the \textit{affine Euclidean distance degree} is the EDD of an affine patch of the variety, by which we mean a special section of the variety where the points are parameterized non-homogeneously, see the Appendix for more details.
+\Cref{eq :ED_problem} is called the \textit{Euclidean distance problem} and models the process of error correction and fitting noisy data to a mathematical model $\mathcal{X}$.
+In the case of a smooth variety, defined below, the \textit{Euclidean distance degree} (EDD) is the number of complex solutions to the critical equations of \eqref{eq :ED_problem} \cite{draisma2016euclidean}.
+The EDD is an estimate of how difficult it is to solve this problem by exact algebraic methods.
+For a variety $\mathcal X$ in a product of projective spaces $\PP^{n_1}\times \cdots \times \PP^{n_m}$, the EDD is the EDD of $\mathcal X\cap U_1\times \cdots \times U_m\subseteq \RR^{n_1+\cdots +n_m}$, where $U_i$ is a generic affine patch of $\PP^{h_i}$ for each $i$.
+An \textit{affine patch} $U$ of $\PP^n$ is a subset defined by an affine equation with non-zero constant part, for instance $x_0=1$.
+We have $U\cong \RR^n$ over the real numbers.

-Before computing the EDD of the anchored multiview varieties, we study their smoothness.
-A variety $\mathcal{X}$ is \textit{smooth} at a point $x$ if $\mathcal{X}$ locally around $x$ looks like Euclidean space. $\mathcal X$ is \textit{smooth} if all its points is smooth.
+A variety $\mathcal{X}$ is \textit{smooth} at a point $x$ if $\mathcal{X}$ locally around~$x$ looks like Euclidean space. $\mathcal X$ is \textit{smooth} if all its points are smooth.
 The \textit{singular locus} of a variety is the set of non-smooth points.
 See \cite{Gathmann} for more details.
 The singular locus of the point multiview variety is well-understood, see for instance \cite{trager2015joint}, and it is mostly understood for the line multiview variety, see \cite[Section 3]{breiding2022line}.
+The proposition below guarantees that the anchored multiview varieties are smooth for generic camera arrangements, which helps us to compute its EDD.

 \begin{proposition} $ $